The World I Know: Music video

-The music video depicts a businessman who begins to go about his day, reading The New York Times on the way to his office.
+The music video depicts a businessman who begins to go about his day, walking past the Colgate Clock and looking at the World Trade Center in the distance, reading The New York Times on the way to his office.
 As he reads about death, and sees the homelessness and sadness on the street, he becomes disillusioned with his life and prepares to commit suicide.
 As he climbs to the roof of a nearby building, he takes off his shoes and looks at the ground crying.
 He stretches out his arms and readies himself to fall.
 However, just as he is about to fall, a dove lands on his arm.
 He feeds it with the bagel in his pocket, and the crumbs attract ants, which makes the man notice the similarities of them to the people walking below.
 He laughs throwing all his money at the people and pulls himself out of his state.

 During the entire video, periodic cuts to singer Ed Roland looking on at the man while singing the song are shown.
 The video also shows sadness and happiness in the form of color hues for the video.
 While the man is disillusioned with his life and is thinking about suicide, the video is in a blue and purple tint, giving a dark feeling to the video.
-When the dove lands on the man's arm, the video's hue changes to show the normal colors of the city, also revealing the sun shining over the city, showing of the sudden change to happiness and relief.
+When the dove lands on the man's arm, the video's hue changes to show the city in color, the sun overhead, and an understanding that the pain and happiness of life are all relative and better seen with perspective.